hopsoft/coin/README.md

 ## Memcached?
 We don't need no stinking Memcached. <sup><a href="#cultural-references">1</a></sup>

-Well... you might depending upon your specific needs., but have a look at Coin before you reach for the sledgehammer.
+Well... you might depending upon your specific needs, but have a look at Coin before you reach for the sledgehammer.

 Coin is an absurdly simple in memory object caching system written in Ruby.